When we start talking about the biggest and longest beaches in the world it’s best to first set some parameters.

 Inani is full of sunbathers chilling on the white sands while Laboni is the place to go if you’re looking for something a little bit more lively.
 The Humchari section will suit nature lovers to a T thanks to the beautiful forest next to it that is full of incredible waterfalls.

 Nearby you also find the Himchari National Park, Aggmeda Khyang Buddhist monastery, and the Bangabandhu Sheikh Mujib Safari Park which are all worth a visit.

-Ninety Mile beach is probably the most beautiful of all the beaches featured so far and it sits on the southeast coast of Australia just an hours drive from Melbourne.
+Ninety Mile Beach, Australia, is probably the most beautiful of all the beaches featured so far and it sits on the southeast coast of Australia just an hour’s drive from Melbourne.
 It also makes for a great hiking destination near Melbourne too!

 You’ll find charming coastal towns running down the entire 90 mile stretch of this beach along with lakes and crystal clear lagoons dotted on the way.
-The beach is also known as golden beach and as the sands are well, golden, and it’s a super popular tourist destination where people love to camp, picnic, surf, and of course, fish.
+The Ninety Mile Beach is also known as golden beach and as the sands are well, golden, and it’s a super popular tourist destination where people love to camp, picnic, surf, and of course, fish.